Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Initiative.md

 >
 > “I’m going to try to evade the attack and get inside his guard,” Tayla says.
 >
-> “Clash?”
+> “[[Clash]]?”
 Ash asks.
-This move (page 80) lets Tayla to try to inflict harm on her foe.
+This move lets Tayla to try to inflict harm on her foe.
 >
 > “No. I just want to defend.”
 >
 > “Sounds like Face Danger then.
 Roll for it.”
 >
-> Tayla makes the Face Danger move (page 60).
+> Tayla makes the [[Face Danger]] move.
 She gets a strong hit, and now has initiative.
 >
 > “He thrusts with his spear,” Tayla says, describing the outcome of her move, “but I knock it aside with my shield.
 I’m inside his guard, bringing back my sword for a swing...”
 >